cours-esgi/advanced-devops/slides/finops.md

 ### High availability

-Don't reinvent the wheel
+* Don't reinvent the wheel

-We must ask ourselves the question of the capacity of the services to meet the business need
+* We must ask ourselves the question of the capacity of the services to meet the business needs

-We must not forget high availability / scalability
+* We must not forget high availability / scalability
   * We don't want to be called to tell us that the application is no longer available/slow...

 ----